Otto Addo Replacement: GFA Names 3 Key Requirements for New Black Stars Coach

 Ghana Football Association (GFA) president Kurt Okraku has outlined the key qualities required for the next Black Stars head coach.

-The national team is currently without a coach following Addo’s dismissal after back-to-back defeats to Austria and Germany.
+The national team is currently without a coach following Otto Addo’s dismissal after back-to-back defeats to Austria and Germany.

 Source: Getty Images

-The 3 requirements for next Ghana coach
+GFA outlines 3 requirements for Ghana coach

 According to the GFA president, the new man must command respect, boast a strong track record, and have the personality to restore belief within the squad.